spring1843/go-dsa/linkedlist/README.md

 ## Implementation

-When implementing linked lists you typically have two concepts, the linked list itself which has a link to the head and bottom nodes, and node(s) which contains at least one piece of data that is being stored in the linked list and also a link to the next node for singly linked lists, and an additional link to the previous node in doubly liked lists.
+When implementing linked lists you typically have two concepts, the linked list itself which has a link to the head and bottom nodes, and node(s) which contains at least one piece of data that is being stored in the linked list and also a link to the next node for singly linked lists, and an additional link to the previous node in doubly linked lists.
 To have a linked list in Go you can define a node `struct` like below and use a pointer to the same structure.
 The example below creates a singly linked list that looks like `1->2->3->4->5`

 When implementing linked lists, two key concepts come into play: the linked list itself, which includes references to the head and tail nodes, and the individual nodes which hold: